spdx/spdx-spec/chapters/file-information.md

 ### 8.16.2 Intent

-Here, the intent is to provide the recipient of the SPDX Document with file dependency information based on the build system that created the file.
+Here, the intent is to provide the recipient of the SPDX document with file dependency information based on the build system that created the file.
 These other files might impact the licensing of the file and/or might be required to satisfy the distribution obligation of the file (e.g., source files subject to a copyleft license).

 ### 8.16.3 Examples